uswds/uswds-site/_components/page-templates/sign-in-create-account.md

 <div class="site-component-section" markdown="1">

-## Third-party options
+## Multiple sign-in options

 {:.site-text-intro}

-One landing page for all sign-in options.
+Use one landing page for all sign-in options.

 If you have multiple sign-in options, use this template to guide users to access their account through a prioritized option.